jb-apps/Udacity-Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 **Final Threshold and Explanation:**

+In clinical situations:
+- **Precision** is used for confirming a diagnosis and it doesn't take **False Negatives** into account.
+- **Recall** is used in screening studies and it takes **False Negatives** into account.

-As our algorithm is aim for screening studies we decided to focus on **Recall** as a high recall means we are most confident when the test is negative.
-Hence, we've selected a threshold of `0.35` obtaining a recall of `0.8` penalising precision to `0.26`
+As our algorithm is aim for screening studies we must focus on maximizing **recall** as we want to be more confident when the test is negative.
+A high recall will mean **False Negatives** will be close to zero.

+We've selected a threshold of `0.35` obtaining a recall of `0.8` penalising precision to `0.26`.

 ### 4. Databases